 Today I will make just a short introduction to Reference for Comment documentation and lighten the problems in world of network engineers.

 To communicate with outside world we need certain protocols and parameters to be full field.
-One of the most used and popular protocols is TCP/IP protocol – it’s mostly used for communication protocols used on the Internet and computer networking.
+One of the most used and popular protocols is TCP/IP protocol – it’s mostly used for communication between devices on the Internet.

 The internet modules use the addresses carried in the internet header to transmit internet datagrams toward their destinations.
 The selection of a path for transmission is called routing.